JakubMiko/TicketWave-rails-api/README.md

 # 🎟️ TicketWave 🎟️

-TicketWave is a comprehensive event ticketing platform that allows users to discover and purchase tickets for various events like concerts, theater shows, sports events, and stand-up comedy.
-Built on Ruby on Rails with PostgreSQL database, this application demonstrates modern web development practices.
+TicketWave is a learning project—a modern event ticketing platform built with Ruby on Rails and PostgreSQL.
+I return to it from time to time to add new features and experiment with technologies, patterns, or tools I want to learn.

 ## 🌟 Features